RTS-poser/pystar/README.md

 ## Known issues & Failure Modes
 - preliminary accuracy estimates are guessed/assumed to be several hundred meters in game.
 Probably accurate enough to find a ship or modest landmark, probably not accurate enough to see a delivery box easily/without searching
 - Forms can be prone to user/data entry error, in-game quantum marker distance text can be hard to read at times
-- Distance calculations are estimates and distance traveled is not always easy to measure whil looking forward.
-When on final approach, slow down, lose altitude, and consider doing addiiotanl Survey Point checks to confirm if you over-shoot your target.
+- Distance calculations are estimates and distance traveled is not always easy to measure while looking forward.
+When on final approach, slow down, decrease altitude, and consider doing additional Survey Point checks to confirm if you over-shoot your target.
 During casual usage the biggest user error seems to be overshooting a target repeatedly (based on a sample size of 1 user so far...).
+- Usage likely improved with reference maps capable of performing distance meaasurement (a future project)
 - App can crash if an unexpected usage pattern is encountered.
 Error trapping and graceful failure modes have not been implemented.
 - UI/UX could probably use some improvememnts too.